lsst/dp1_lsst_io/docs/tutorials/portal/301/portal-301-5.rst

 **2.3.
 Execute the ADQL query for deep coadd images.**
 Copy-paste the following ADQL query into the query box and click "Search" at lower left.
-This query will retrieve all images of subtype ``deep_coadd`` that contain the central coordinates of the ECDFS field.
+This query will retrieve all images of subtype ``deep_coadd`` that contain the central coordinates of the EDFS field.

 .. code-block:: SQL